falaimo99/webdev/pages/docs.md

 The homepage features:

--   A pitch black header bar containing the links to the functional pages (about, disclaimer, docs)
+-   A pitch black header bar containing the links to the informational pages (about, disclaimer, docs)
 -   A background video that merges real life Tolkien artifacts and clips with movies clips from «The Lord Of The Rings» Trilogy, it was realized using the open source video editor [kdenlive](https://kdenlive.org/)
 -   A small tooltip box containing some informative text about the exhibition and a slightly bigger button leading to "The Map" the main feature of the website.